 The carillon replaced the 17-bell Hopeman Memorial Chime, which was installed in the tower in 1930.
 The original bells were cast at the Meneely Bell Foundry in Watervliet, New York.
 Two bells were added to the chime in 1956.
 Though the carillon is much bigger than the original chime, it is also much lighter.
-The new bells weigh a total of 6,668 lbs, while the largest single bell in the chime weighed 7,800 lbs.
+The new bells weigh a total of 6,668 pounds, while the largest single bell in the chime weighed 7,800 pounds.

 Student and guest carillonists perform on the instrument throughout the year, and an electronic system is programmed to chime on the quarter hour.
 The traditional "Westminster Quarters" (or "Big Ben" chime) was replaced during the University's sesquicentennial celebration in 2000 by the "Rochester Quarters," composed by former Department of Music professor Daniel Harrison.
 (The "Westminster Quarters" returned in 2004.)

-What is a carillon?
+What Is a Carillon?

 A carillon is a musical instrument consisting of at least 23 bells that have been precisely tuned so that many bells can be sounded together harmoniously.
-(A carillon is larger than a chime, which is a set of eight to 22 bells.)
+A carillon is larger than a chime, which is a set of eight to 22 bells.

 Carillon bells are stationary; only their clappers move.
 The clapper of each bell is connected by a thin metal rod to a keyboard.
 The keyboard contains a double row of rounded wooden levers that serve as the keys.
-A carillonneur plays the instrument by striking these keys with loosely clenched fists.
+A carillonneur (or carillonist) plays the instrument by striking these keys with loosely clenched fists.

 See "A Very, Very Succinct History of the Carillon" for an interactive web presentation about carillons in Europe and America.

 The original Hopeman Memorial Chime was given to the University in memory of Arendt W. Hopeman by his daughter and two sons in 1930.
 Arendt Hopeman founded A.W.
 Hopeman Builder in 1869.
-The company served as the general contractor of the River Campus from 1927 to 1930, and also built the Eastman Theatre, Eastman School of Music, Eastman Kodak headquarters and other Rochester landmarks.
+The company served as the general contractor of the River Campus from 1927 to 1930, and also built the Eastman Theatre, Eastman School of Music, Eastman Kodak headquarters, and other Rochester landmarks.
 The Hopeman Engineering Building on River Campus is also named for him.

 His daughter Margaret Hopeman was a 1903 alumnus of the University and received her master of arts degree from Rochester in 1906.
 His son Albert A. Hopeman served as president of the newly named A.W.
 Hopeman and Sons, as well as chairman of the board of Hopeman Brothers, a shipbuilding jointer firm.
 His brother Bertram Hopeman served as treasurer of Hopeman Brothers.

-Bellman and carillonists
+Bellman and Carillonists

 The first University bellman was John Rothwell Slater, chairman of the English department, who served as bellman from 1930 to 1940.
 Alumnus and honorary trustee Robert Metzdorf took over from 1940 to 1949 while serving on the staffs of Rush Rhees Library and the English department.